 WARNING: Bicycle wheel rims are subject to wear.
 Ask your dealer about wheel rim wear.
 Some wheel rims have a rim wear indicator which becomes visible as the rim's braking surface wears.
 A visible rim wear indicator on the side of the wheel rim is an indication that the wheel rim has reached its maximum usable life.
-Riding a wheel that is at the end of its usable life can result in wheel failure, which can cause you to loose control and fall.
+Riding a wheel that is at the end of its usable life can result in wheel failure, which can cause you to lose control and fall.

-Brakes: Check the brakes for proper operation [see Sections 4.C].
+Brakes: Check the brakes for proper operation (see Sections 4.C).
 Squeeze the brake levers.
 Are the brake quick-releases closed?
 All control cables seated and securely engaged?
-Do the brake pads touch the wheel rim within an inch of brake lever movement?
+If you have rim brakes, do the brake pads contact the wheel rim squarely and make full contact with the rim?
+Do the brakes begin to engage within an inch of brake lever movement?
 Can you apply full braking force at the levers without having them touch the handlebar?
 If not, your brakes need adjustment.
 Do not ride the bike until the brakes are properly adjusted by a professional bicycle mechanic.